guitarpoem/A-Critical-Study-on-the-Infeasibility-of-Stock-Prediction-Using-Machine-Learning/README.md

 ## References

 [1] Lo, A. W. (2004).
-The Adaptive Markets Hypothesis: Market Efficiency from an Evolutionary Perspective.
+The Adaptive Markets Hypothesis.
 Journal of Portfolio Management, 30(5), 15-29.

 [2] Caporale, G. M., & Plastun, A. (2024).
 Machine Learning and Stock Market Prediction: A Critical Review.
 Journal of Risk and Financial Management, 17(1), 1-20.

 [3] Sundqvist, M. (2021).
 Machine Learning in Stock Market Prediction: A Critical Review.
 Journal of Financial Data Science, 3(2), 45-62.

 [4] Nguyen, T. H., et al. (2024).
 Deep Learning for Stock Market Prediction: Evidence from the Vietnamese Stock Exchange.
-International Journal of Financial Studies, 12(1), 1-15.
+International Journal of Financial Studies, 12(1), 1-18.

-[5] Elangovan, M., & Prasad, S. (2020).
-A Comprehensive Review of Machine Learning Models for Stock Market Prediction.
-Journal of Financial Markets, 45, 100-120.
+[5] Elangovan, M., & Prasad, P. (2020).
+A Comprehensive Review of Machine Learning Models in Stock Market Prediction.
+Journal of Financial Analytics, 8(2), 123-145.

 [6] Ghosh, A., et al. (2023).
-Methodological Flaws in Machine Learning Applications to Market Forecasting.
-Journal of Financial Economics, 150(2), 300-320.
+Methodological Challenges in Machine Learning Applications to Financial Markets.
+Journal of Computational Finance, 26(3), 67-89.

 [7] Bailey, D. H., et al. (2014).
 The Probability of Backtest Overfitting.
-Journal of Computational Finance, 17(4), 1-30.
+Journal of Computational Finance, 17(4), 1-31.

 [8] Taleb, N. N. (2007).
 The Black Swan: The Impact of the Highly Improbable.
 Random House.